eannefawcett/Northwind-Database-Exploration/README.md

 For this hypothesis, be sure to specify both the **_null hypothesis_** and the **_alternative hypothesis_** for your question.
 You should also specify if this is one-tail or a two-tail test.

-To complete this project, you will need to turn in the following 4 deliverables:
+For online students, there will be four deliverables for this project:

 1. A **_Jupyter Notebook_** containing any code you've written for this project.
 This work will need to be pushed to your GitHub repository in order to submit your project.
 2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository.
 3. A **_[Blog Post](https://github.com/learn-co-curriculum/dsc-welcome-blogging)_**.
 4. An **_"Executive Summary" PowerPoint Presentation_** that explains the hypothesis tests you ran, your findings, and their relevance to company stakeholders.

+For on-campus students, please talk to your instructor for a list of required project deliverables.

 ### Jupyter Notebook Must-Haves

-For this project, your jupyter notebook should meet the following specifications:
+For this project, your Jupyter Notebook should meet the following specifications:

 **_Organization/Code Cleanliness_**